-Energy Jobs in Connecticut with H-1B Sponsorship
+Energy H-1B Sponsorship Jobs in Connecticut

-Connecticut's energy sector spans utilities, grid modernization, and offshore wind development, with major employers like Eversource Energy, Avangrid, and United Illuminating sponsoring H-1B workers in roles ranging from power systems engineering to energy analytics.
+Connecticut's energy sector spans utilities, grid modernization, and offshore wind development, with major employers like Eversource Energy, Avangrid, and United Illuminating sponsoring H-1B visa workers in roles ranging from power systems engineering to energy analytics.
 Hartford, New Haven, and Orange are key hiring hubs for international professionals pursuing H-1B sponsorship in the state's growing clean energy market.

-See All Energy Jobs
+Find Energy Jobs

 Overview

-Open Jobs245+
+Open Jobs159+

-Work Type93% On-site
+Work Type99% On-site

-Top LocationSeymour, CT
+Top LocationWaterford, CT

 Most JobsPetroleum Marketing Group, Inc.